Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 -Doesn't work in Multiplayer Scenario.
 Don't have any idea how multiplayer works in unity&valheim so I can not do anything without guidance :) <br>

 ## Changelog
+<h3>2.1.4</h3>
+- Improved Logic for smelting and pickup job.
+Now the container and the work post can be far away from each other and still work. <br>
 <h3>2.1.3</h3>
 Hot fix update <br>
 - Bug fixed where villager won't fill upblast furnace <br>